-- 17. Inspectors should consider how well leaders and managers in early years settings, schools and further education and skills providers have created a culture of vigilance where children's and learners' welfare is promoted and timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm. - 18.
-Inspectors should evaluate how well early years settings, schools and further education and skills providers fulfil their statutory responsibilities and how well staff exercise their professional judgement in keeping children and learners safe. - 19.
-Inspectors should consider evidence that: - leaders, governors and supervisory bodies (where appropriate) fulfil statutory requirements, such as those for disability, safeguarding, recruitment and health and safety - child protection/safeguarding and staff behaviour policies and procedures are in place, consistent with government guidance, refer to locally agreed multi-agency safeguarding arrangements and are regularly reviewed22 - staff, leaders and managers recognise that children and young people are capable of abusing their peers and this risk is covered adequately in the child protection or safeguarding policy - the provider has trained staff to understand how to handle reports of sexual violence and harassment between children, both on and outside school premises, in line with the Department for Education's guidance23 - the child protection or safeguarding policy reflects the additional barriers that exist when recognising the signs of abuse and neglect of children who have special educational needs and/or disabilities - children and learners feel safe
+20. Inspectors should consider how well leaders and managers in early years settings, schools and further education and skills providers have created a culture of vigilance where:

+- children's and learners' welfare is promoted - abusive or inappropriate behaviour is challenged - timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm

+21. Leaders of schools and further education and skills settings should assume that sexual harassment, online sexual abuse and sexual violence are happening in and around the establishment, even when there are no specific reports, and should put in place a whole-establishment approach to address them.
+Inspectors should evaluate how well early years settings, schools and further education and skills providers fulfil their statutory responsibilities and how well staff exercise their professional judgement in keeping children and learners safe.

+22. Inspectors should consider evidence that:

+- leaders, governors and supervisory bodies (where appropriate) fulfil statutory requirements, such as those for disability, safeguarding, recruitment and health and safety (we use 'governors' throughout this guidance to also cover those responsible for governance in further education and skills settings) - child protection/safeguarding and staff behaviour policies and procedures are in place, consistent with government guidance, refer to locally agreed multi-agency safeguarding arrangements and are regularly reviewed.
+Leaders and governors ensure that these policies and procedures are understood and followed by all staff - staff, leaders and managers recognise that children and learners are capable of abusing their peers and this risk is covered adequately in the child protection or safeguarding policy.
+It is assumed that sexual harassment, online sexual abuse and sexual violence are happening in and around the setting, even when there are no specific reports, and the setting has a whole-establishment approach to address them
-22 The term in statutory guidance for schools and colleges is 'child protection policy', whereas the framework for early years refers to a 'safeguarding policy'.

-23 'Sexual violence and sexual harassment between children in schools and colleges', Department for Education, 2017; www.gov.uk/government/publications/sexual-violence-and-sexual-harassment-between-children-in-schools-and-colleges.